BDC Capital

 Venture Round in 2016

-DERYtelecom Inc. is a telecommunications company based in La Baie, Quebec, specializing in cable distribution and a hybrid fiber network.
-Founded in 1954, the company offers a range of services, including Internet access, website hosting, and phone services, which have been deployed across most of its territories.
-DERYtelecom focuses on optimizing and expanding its cable network while also providing mobile, television, and ADSL services, catering to the communication needs of its customers in the Saguenay region.
+DERYtelecom Inc. is a telecommunications company based in La Baie, Quebec, specializing in cable distribution and a range of communication services.
+Founded in 1954, DERYtelecom offers Internet access, web hosting, and phone services, alongside a hybrid fiber network that facilitates cable network optimization and expansion.
+The company provides mobile, television, and ADSL services, ensuring comprehensive connectivity solutions across its territories in Saguenay.

 CENX